mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

 `SOURCE: How Do I Install Different PHP Version?
 (Ask Ubuntu) <http://askubuntu.com/a/109544/23786>`_

-..
-NOTE:: We are not installing APC because it is not supported on PHP 7.4
+..  note:: We are not installing APC because it is not supported on PHP 7.4
     or above. ``php7.4-opcache`` handles that now.

 SSH
 ------------------------------------------

-..
-NOTE:: For security reasons, the SSH port we changed to has been
+..  note:: For security reasons, the SSH port we changed to has been
     scrubbed to ``123``.

 The necessary packages for SSH were installed on installation.
 We need to